-To set the map's orientation, touch the icon in the top right corner of the map:
+To set the map's orientation, touch:

 North Up - North is always at the top of the screen.

 Heading Up - The direction you are driving is always at the top of the screen.
 The map rotates as you change direction.
 This icon has an integrated compass that indicates the direction you are driving.